vedro-universe/vedro-docs/docs/features/anti-flaky.md

 ## Ensuring Test Reliability

-While the features and best practices provided by Vedro significantly enhance test reliability, there's an inherent challenge: ensuring all team members consistently follow these guidelines and run new or modified tests before integrating them into the codebase.
+While the features and best practices provided by Vedro significantly enhance test reliability, there is an inherent challenge: ensuring that all team members consistently follow these guidelines and run new or modified tests before integrating them into the codebase.
 Vedro addresses this challenge through automation and integration tools designed to enforce best practices and efficiently detect flakiness.

 ### 🤖 Automating Flakiness Detection